 - a.
 For students taking high school courses, forgiveness for required courses shall be limited to replacing a grade of D, F, or I with a grade of C or higher, earned subsequently in the same or comparable course.
 Forgiveness for elective courses shall be limited to replacing a grade of D, F, or I with a grade of C or higher earned subsequently by retaking the same or comparable course or different course (F.S.
 1003.43).
-The student's record, however, will show all courses taken - (1) For a student whose cumulative Grade Point Average is below a 2.5, courses previously passed with a grade of D (1.0) may be retaken through an extended learning opportunity or through co-enrollment in order to maintain continuous progress toward graduation. - (2) The Forgiveness Rule shall be applied only one time per course. - Use an "X" and "I" flag pair to replace an "F" or "D" grade.
-This eXcludes the poor grade, and Includes the A, B, or C in all GPA's.
-These flags are in TERMS Academic History.
-Please note that no grade is removed from the transcript.
-The entire academic history remains visible to all post-secondary institutions.
+The student's record, however, will show all courses taken - (1) For a student whose cumulative Grade Point Average is below a 2.5, courses previously passed with a grade of D (1.0) may be retaken through an extended learning opportunity or through co-enrollment in order to maintain continuous progress toward graduation. - (2) The Forgiveness Rule shall be applied only one time per course. - b.

-- When a student takes a High School level course while in Middle School, a grade of C, D or F can be forgiven. - When a grade of D is forgiven with the same or comparable course, the credit for the course should be zeroed out. - b.
 All forgiveness courses and grades must be included on a student's transcript as an accurate reflection of a student's record of achievement.
 The authority for the School Board to adopt a forgiveness policy does not provide authority to alter a student record to delete the forgiven course and grade (F.A.C.
 6A1.0955(3)(a)7; F.S.
 1003.428(4)(d)).